 As I close this post, a Chinese state TV announced that the British CEO of Cathay had resigned, allegedly to take responsibility for the fallout in China.

 It was a relief on Tuesday to finally arrive to the airport in a gorgeous sunset, and finally, with no news of cancellation.

-see the plane docked in Cebu, and even more to be able to climb onboard, although earlier, the authorities had once again interrupted the check-in operations at the airport as the protesters had blocked every access to the immigration lanes.
+The relief was even greater to see the plane docked in Cebu.
+Finally, I was able to climb onboard, although earlier, the authorities had once again interrupted the check-in operations at the HK airport as the protesters had blocked every access to the immigration lanes.